 The world is depicted as fragmentary, momentary.
 It lacks a centre.
 The narrator is merely a medium through which reality flows into words.
 Mansfield’s ironic use of juxtaposition and contrast suggests that man’s experience of the world is multi-faceted and that is what marks this particular modulation as Impressionist in concept.
 In “At the Bay”, ironic narrative juxtaposition is employed, contrasting the preoccupations of the different characters, Kezia, Beryl, Linda, Mrs Fairfield, Stanley, and Jonathan with the minor ones.
 Juxtaposed to their restrictive views are the narrative intrusions, the detached philosophical and pastoral framing by the narrator, and occasional general narrative comments.

-STORY WORLD AND SYMBOL WEB OF “PSYCHOLOGY”
+SETTING AND SYMBOL WEB OF “PSYCHOLOGY”

 FIRE AS EMOTIONAL STATE